ongr-io/FilterManagerBundle/Resources/doc/Basics.md

 }
 ```

-From the controller example there will be 2 variables pass to the template.
+From the controller example, there will be 2 variables pass to the template.
 `filters` will contain an array with each filter from active filter manager.
 In this particular case `filters` array will contain:

 - key `color` with an object implementing `ChoicesAwareViewData`